 The gender pay gap looks at the distribution of men and women across all job levels of the organisation, and how this translates into the average salary and bonus payments made as a result of gender distribution across job levels.
 As expected, larger representation of men at higher grades is influencing the gap.
-The business has been consistent in its efforts to promote more women into higher-paid positions with a high percentage of 26.4% of women in upper hourly paid quarter for the second year in a row.
-This is an increase of 19.1 point of percentage since 2017.
+The business has been consistent in its efforts to promote more women into higher-paid positions with a high percentage of 28% of women in upper hourly paid quarter where we have seen an increase for the third year in a row.
+This is an increase of 20.7 point of percentage since 2017.